IBMStreams/streamsx.documentation/docs/spl/atom/index.markdown

 published: true
 next:
   file: atom/atom-guide-1-configure
-  title: Importing your code into Atom
+  title: Configure Atom
 ---

 This development guide will cover using the [Atom editor](https://atom.io) to create and develop applications written in Streams Processing Language (SPL).

-If you want to learn about Streams and SPL without downloading and install the Streams runtime, this guide is for you.
+Follow this guide if you want to learn about Streams and SPL without downloading and installing the Streams runtime.

 To get started with Streams using a local installation, see the [Getting Started with the Streams Quick Start Edition](/streamsx.documentation/docs/latest/qse-intro) page.